 The NSS also aims to assist future generations of higher education students in their choices of what and where to study, by allowing them to see anonymous feedback on subjects and universities/colleges.
 It surveys students at higher education providers in England, Wales, Northern Ireland and Scotland and students studying higher education courses in directly-funded further education colleges in England, Northern Ireland and Wales.
 Results are publicly available each year via the Discover Uni website.

 Under data protection legislation, a legal basis is required to be able to process your information.
-In this case the legal basis is:
+In this case the legal bases are:

 The OfS also has a data protection agreement in place with Texuna Technologies Ltd, the organisation that currently disseminates the results of the survey to Universities and Colleges and who receives parts of your survey data in a non-identifiable form.
 The agreement provides the necessary protection under the law to safeguard students’ information.

 The OfS is committed to protecting your personal information and being clear about what information we hold about you and how we use it.
-The OfS is the "data controller" of any personal information collated and transferred under contract with these survey agents.
-Your personal information will be kept strictly confidential by all parties involved, will be stored securely within the European Economic Area and will not be transferred outside that territory without the explicit written consent of the OfS and then ensuring suitable safeguards compliant with the requirements of data protection legislation are in place (whether in accordance with GDPR Article 46 or LED Article 37) as determined by the OfS.
+Your personal information will be kept strictly confidential by all parties involved.
+It will be stored securely within the European Economic Area, and will not be transferred outside that territory without the explicit written consent of the OfS and then ensuring suitable safeguards compliant with the requirements of data protection legislation are in place (whether in accordance with GDPR Article 46 or LED Article 37) as determined by the OfS.
 In the event of a transfer outside of the European Economic Area, each record of text will only be identifiable internally to Ipsos MORI by a serial number.

-- What personal information do you collect about me and how are my contact details obtained?
+What personal information do you collect about me and how are my contact details obtained?

 This information is used purely for the purpose of delivering the survey and will not be shared with any external organisation.